 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

 - Medscape provides information on this topic.
-Click on the link to view this information.
 You may need to register to view the medical textbook, but registration is free.

 - Online Mendelian Inheritance in Man (OMIM) is a catalog of human genes and genetic disorders.
 Each entry has a summary of related medical articles.
 It is meant for health care professionals and researchers.
 OMIM is maintained by Johns Hopkins University School of Medicine.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Fragile X syndrome.
 Click on the link to view a sample search on this topic.